 Where and when to look for birds

-One of the things that makes birdwatching such a great activity is that birds can be found at all times of the year.
-Although their numbers may swell and decrease at various times of year, due to the arrival and departure of various migrants, it is a rare day that you will venture outdoors and fail to see even one of our winged neighbours.
+One of the things that makes birdwatching such a great activity is that birds can be found all year round.
+Although their numbers may fluctuate at various times of year, due to the arrival and departure of various migrants, it is a rare day that you will venture outdoors and fail to see even one of our winged neighbours.

 Autumn and winter are particularly good times for garden birdwatching, as this is the time that birds will benefit most from extra nuts and seeds provided in bird feeders; many will flock to gardens to take advantage of this additional source of food.
 A well positioned bird feeder also allows you to watch birds from the comfort of an armchair, accompanied by a hot cup of tea!